 Umhlanga, The Reed Dance

 This is Swaziland’s best known cultural event, and has a more open feel than the Incwala.
 In this eight-day ceremony, young girls cut reeds, present them to the Queen Mother (Indlovukazi) – ostensibly to repair the windbreak around her royal residence – and then dance in celebration.
 Up to 40,000 girls take part, dressed up in brightly coloured attired - making it one of the biggest and most spectacular cultural events in Africa.
-Taking place over a week, it is largely private, however its final two days are open to the public.

 The proper festivities kick off on day six, when dancing gets under way in the afternoon.
 Each group drops their reeds outside the Queen Mother’s quarters then moves to the main arena, where they dance and sing their songs.
 The dancing continues on day seven, when the king is present.
 Each regiment dances before him in turn.